walkenho/walkenho.github.io/_posts/2019-01-21-interpolating-time-series-p2-spark.md

 ### Forward-fill and Backward-fill Using Window Functions
 When using a forward-fill, we fill-in the missing data with the latest known value before now.
 In contrast, when using a backwards-fill, we fill-in the data with the next known value.
-This idea of looking at a subset of data is well known and used in SQL and can be implemented using the *pyspark.sql.Window* function in combination with *last()* and *first()*.
-The crucial part in both cases is to use the *ignorenulls=True* argument.
+This idea of looking at a subset of data is well known and used in SQL and can be implemented using the `pyspark.sql.Window` function in combination with `last()` and `first()`.
+The crucial part in both cases is to use the `ignorenulls=True` argument.
 On the partitioned and sorted data, we look for:

 * forward-fill: the last not-null value in the window ranging from minus infinity to now
 * backward-fill: the first not-null value in the window ranging from now to plus infinity

-Here is how to create the interpolated columns and add them to the data frame.
+Here is how to create the interpolated columns and add them to the dataframe.
 We also keep the interpolated read times since we will need them for the interpolation to calculate the time-difference for which we need to interpolate.
 Looking at the code below, it becomes clear, why we needed to keep the readtime_existent column from the previous steps.
 If we